ellakoa/postcard-poem/content/posts/the-loveliest-prize.md

 ---
 title: The Loveliest Prize
-description: "The South East coast of England greets the sunrise as it appears over the distant horizon before sweeping across the rest of the country some of the best colours are seen in autumn and winter when the "
+description: Getting up to see the sunrise takes a commitment at any time of the year, but it is made easier during late autumn and the winter months by the later sunrises.
+The payoff is the much colder mornings.
+Yet it is these cold clear mornings that afford some of the most vibrant colours, rewarding those who have stumbled out of bed early enough to catch it.
 collection: Beyond The Pebbles
 aspect: landscape
 image: /img/sunrise-kingsdown-sailing-boat-three-134849.jpg